tom-con/findHope/README.md

-# justPrice
+# findHope

-A Web App that combines shopping data with user beliefs about price
+## A Web App designed to connect cancer patients with relevant clinical trials using the National Cancer Institute's Clinical Trial API.